 And I agree completely.

-I just feel like if the Republicans had produced a memo about the Democrats, and maybe maybe they are going to be more specifically implicated in this memo when it comes out, and maybe that's what they're afraid of.
+I just feel like if the Republicans had produced a memo about the Democrats, and maybe they are going to be more specifically implicated in this memo when it comes out, and maybe that's what they're afraid of.

-I've always believed that they were, but I feel that their behavior and the way they're reacting is proving their guilt because to me, in an ideal world, the FBI is apolitical, and in an ideal world, the Democrats would be standing alongside of the Republicans and wanting this to be revealed and wanting the truth to come out.
+I always have believed that they were, but I feel that their behavior and the way they're reacting is proving their guilt because to me, in an ideal world, the FBI is apolitical.

-This is not an attack on the FBI.
+By the way, this is not an attack on the FBI.

 This is an attack on the upper echelon.